 '''

-(require htdp/image)
+(require htdp/image) package: htdp-lib

 '''

-NOTE: This library is deprecated.
-Use 2htdp/image instead.
+NOTE: This library is deprecated; use 2htdp/image, instead.
 For the foreseeable time, we will continue to support the teachpack for your existing programs.

 The teachpack provides functions for constructing and manipulating images.
 Basic, colored images are created as outlines or solid shapes.
 Additional functions allow for the composition of images.